beginning biodynamic massage

 Sunday 9am - 1pm

-To register, please send me a message with your full name, email, and phone number.
+TO REGISTER: please send me a message with your full name, email, and phone number.

 Check - make check out to Embodied Wellness and mail to 2177 SW Main St PDX 97205

-Venmo - @embodied-wellness (2% fee - $204 deposit, $765 early registration, $816 after March 1)
+Venmo - @embodied-wellness (2% fee - $204 deposit, $816 full payment)

-Credit (3.5% fee - $207 deposit, $776 early registration, $828 after March 1) Call 503-320-1400 and I will process your payment over the phone.
+Credit (3.5% fee - $207 deposit, $828 full payment) Call 503-320-1400 and I will process your payment over the phone.

 What does massage look like when I connect to the most still, quiet place within a client?
 Can I feel this place move my body around the table, my hands over the clients skin?
 What does the client experience when the massage is conducted by their own inner resources, instead of the practitioner’s agenda?